kolos26/GEOFS-LiverySelector/README.md

 This method only needs to be done once.
 After that, the add-on should work automatically.
 1. To the right of the list of files, click [Releases](https://github.com/kolos26/GEOFS-LiverySelector/releases/latest) to see the latest release.
 2. Under the **Assets** dropdown menu, click on the first file (ending with user.js) to download the script.
-3. Followw the procedure on-screen to install thhe script.
+3. Follow the procedure on-screen to install the script.
 > [!NOTE]
 > Once the script is saved in Tampermmonkey, it should automatically work every time GeoFS is launched.